bluecurrent/HomeAssistantAPI/docs/source/setting-up/integration-setup.md

 With this repo the integration could be added to Home Assistant with [HACS](https://hacs.xyz/).

 Right now the [url](https://github.com/bluecurrent/ha-bluecurrent) of the repo can be added as a custom integration to HACS.
 In the future it could also be added to hacs itself.

+This repo will be deprecated when the integration is fully added official Home Assistant repo.